Monsoon Awareness

 Usually we welcome the wet weather, and enjoy the monsoon season.
 However, they are not without their own risks.
 They can bring localized flooding, lightning, temporary power outages, unsafe driving conditions, funnel clouds and in rare instances tornados and microbursts.
 A microburst is a sudden, highly localized, and powerful downdraft of sinking air (wind and often rain or hail) that plummets from a thunderstorm.
 When it crashes into the ground, it spreads outward in all directions, causing dangerous straight-line winds that can exceed 100 mph

-In recent history, due to climate shifts, and other reasons contributing to our drought emergency.
+In recent history, due to climate shifts, and our drought emergency.
 Our monsoons have been increasing in intensity.
-For example, Santa Fe County has experienced two 100 year flood events in the last 5 years and one 1,000 year flood event in 2018.
+Santa Fe County has experienced two 100 year flood events in the last 5 years and one 1,000 year flood event in 2018.

 Here are some considerations